oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

     ![Click on Expense Request](images/add-action.png " ")

-15. Enter the following details:
+15. Enter/select the following details:

      - Name: **On Approval**